digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 To define normalization, we need a helper function.
 This function takes a normalized transaction and tries to wrap it in a rollback node, while preserving normalization.
-This function defined recursively recursive by the following rules:
+This function is defined recursively by the following rules:

                                  ┌───────────────┐
   Normalized Rollback Wrapping   │ ℝ (tr₁) = tr₂ │